Parents and Guardians

 Learner Drivers on Motorways

-Learner drivers will be allowed to take motorway driving lessons with an Approved Driving Instructor in a car with dual controls from Monday 4 June 2018.
+Learner drivers are now allowed to take motorway driving lessons with an Approved Driving Instructor in a car with dual controls.

 Trainee driving instructors won’t be allowed to take learner drivers on the motorway.